camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## Process engine plugin registration

-The Camunda Platform provides a process engine plugin mechanism to enable users to add and adjust process engine features by extending the process engine configuration.
+Camunda Platform provides a process engine plugin mechanism to enable users to add and adjust process engine features by extending the process engine configuration.
 You can use plugins developed by Camunda, or by third-party developers.

-You can get more details on how process engine plugins work on the dedicated [Process Engine Plugins][engine-plugins] documentation section.
+Get more details on how process engine plugins work on the dedicated [process engine plugins][engine-plugins] documentation section.

 In the table below, observe the Camunda Run-specific properties for registering process engine plugins.